rob-earwaker/rail/docs/rail.UnmatchedValueError.md

 >>>
 ```

-Note that when creating a match function it is recommended that a default match statement is included to prevent a [`rail.UnmatchedValueError`](#railunmatchedvalueerror) being raised:
+Note that when creating a match function it is recommended that a default match statement is included to prevent an [`rail.UnmatchedValueError`](#railunmatchedvalueerror) being raised:

 ```python
 >>> func = rail.match(